briannaflynn/DL-PyTorch-Notes/README.md

 # DL-PyTorch-Notes
-Notes from MOOCs implementing Numpy, Fastai and PyTorch for Deep Learning: General Concepts with Code Examples
+Notes from diving deep into implementing Numpy, and PyTorch for Deep Learning: General Concepts with Code Examples

+Goes over:

+- Basic training loop
+- Convolutions
+- Callbacks and why to use them
+- Math essentials
+- Hooks
+- When and why to use Softmax vs Binomial

+And more!